Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: 2d N=(0,4) theory from class S on Riemann surfaces

 The R-symmetry of a 2d $\cN=(0,4)$ theory is $SO(4)_R \;\cong\; SU(2)_- \times SU(2)_+$, and the R-charges of the various $(0,4)$ multiplets are listed in Table~\ref{tab:(0,4)-fields}.
 When the parent 4d theory admits a Lagrangian description, its dimensional reduction on $C_{g_2}$ produces the UV field content in two dimensions~\cite{Putrov:2015jpa,Cecotti:2015lab}.
 The resulting 2d field contents are inherited from the zero modes of 4d multiplets and are organized as follows (also see Figure~\ref{fig:reduce_fields}): \begin{itemize} \item 1 4d vector $(U_{\mathrm{4d}},\Phi_{\mathrm{4d}})$ $\longrightarrow$ 1 $(0,4)$ vector $(U,\Theta)$ + $g_2$ $(0,4)$ twisted hyper $(\Sigma_j,\tilde\Sigma_j)$ \item 1 4d hyper $(Q_{\mathrm{4d}},\tilde Q_{\mathrm{4d}})$ $\longrightarrow$ 1 $(0,4)$ hyper $(Q,\tilde Q)$ + $g_2$ $(0,4)$ Fermi $(\Gamma_j,\tilde\Gamma_j)$ \end{itemize} where the index $j=1,\ldots,g_2$ labels the $g_2$ copies originating from holomorphic one-forms $H^0({C}_{g_2},K)$ (with the canonical bundle $K$).
 The charges carried by 2d fields are summarized in Table~\ref{tab:UV-charges}.
 Based on these charge assignments, one can identify the two R-symmetry factors $SU(2)_{-}$ and $SU(2)_{+}$ of the 2d theory with the symmetries of the parent 4d $\cN=2$ theory as

 where $U(1)_+$ is the Cartan subgroup of $SU(2)_+$.

-\paragraph{Remark.} In this paper, we study the 2d $\cN=(0,4)$ theory obtained via the \emph{dimensional reduction} of class $\cS$ theories on $C_{g_2}$, keeping only the zero modes and discarding all Kaluza--Klein (KK) excitations.
-A crucial distinction must be made between this construction and that of the genuine \emph{compactification} of the 6d $\cN=(2,0)$ theory on the 4-manifold $C_{g_1,n} \times C_{g_2}$.
+\paragraph{Remark.} Throughout this paper we study the 2d $\cN=(0,4)$ theory obtained via \emph{dimensional reduction} of class $\cS$ theories on $C_{g_2}$, retaining only the zero modes and discarding all Kaluza--Klein (KK) excitations.
+This construction must be carefully distinguished from the genuine \emph{compactification} of the 6d $\cN=(2,0)$ theory on the 4-manifold $C_{g_1,n} \times C_{g_2}$.
 As emphasized in~\cite{Gukov:2020btk,Gukov:2025dol}, the resulting 2d theory $\cT_{G}[C_{g_1,n} \times C_{g_2}]$ depends crucially on the full KK spectrum and the choice of polarization of the 4-manifold.
 In particular, its partition function requires summing over the allowed magnetic flux sectors on $C_{g_1,n}$ and $C_{g_2}$~\cite{Benini:2016hjo,Closset:2017bse}.
-Besides, there may be additional SCFT fixed points on the entire moduli space.
+Moreover, there may be additional SCFT fixed points on the entire moduli space.
 Therefore, the theory studied in this work is \emph{not} identical to the compactified theory $\cT_{G}[C_{g_1,n} \times C_{g_2}]$.

-Consequently, a straightforward yet important implication is that our 2d theory does \emph{not} exhibit an exchange symmetry between $C_{g_1}$ and $C_{g_2}$ when there is no puncture.
+An immediate consequence is that our 2d theory does \emph{not} exhibit an exchange symmetry between $C_{g_1}$ and $C_{g_2}$ when there is no puncture.
 Such a symmetry may exist only in the full compactification with KK modes and flux sectors included; in the zero-mode truncation, this symmetry is not expected to be present, and our results indeed confirm its absence.